ChayanikaMisra/ChayanikaMisra/README.md

 - 🔭 I'm exploring new tech!
 - :space_invader: Recently started exploring different types of NoSQL DBs
 - :blue_book: I'm write tech blogs on [medium][website] on the topics I explore
-- 🥅 2021 Goals: Contribute to Open Source projects
+- 🥅 2023 Goals: Documenting everything I work on
 - ⚡  Fun fact: I love to sketch and have an instagram page for sketches

 ### Connect with me: